weberjn/openhab-tryout-guide/openhab-tryout-guide.md

 should answer with version 11.

-Unzip the OpenHAB distribution zip into a folder.
+Unzip the openHAB distribution zip into a folder.

     ~ $ unzip -d openhab-3.0 openhab-3.0.1.zip

-Start the OpenHAB server:
+Start the openHAB server:

 ```shell
 ~/openhab-3.0 $ ./start.sh